Einhorn sues Apple, marks biggest investor challenge in years

 “When I discussed this with Tim Cook, and actually, the conversation has been going on for the last couple of weeks, he said that he wasn’t familiar with my previous conversations with Peter Oppenheimer and whoever Peter Oppenheimer’s advisers were.
 I was surprised by that,” Einhorn told Reuters.

-But Apple fired back on Thursday afternoon, saying Einhorn’s lawsuit over the shareholder proposal was misguided.
+But Apple fired back on Thursday afternoon, saying Einhorn’s lawsuit over the shareholder proposal was misguided and that striking the “blank check” provision from its charter would not preclude preferred share issuances in future.

-“Contrary to Greenlight’s statements, adoption of Proposal #2 would not prevent the issuance of preferred stock,” it said in a statement.

 SHARES “UTTERLY MISVALUED”